agordon16/MechaCar_Statistical_Analysis/README.md

 * Alternative hypothesis is that MechaCar’s fuel efficiency and safety ratings exceed those of their competitors.

 ### Statistical Tests
-Since we have already utilized one-sample t-tests and linear regression on the MechaCar data, following suit with competitor data would give us a good indication of how MechaCar stands up against their competition.
+Since we have already utilized one-sample t-tests and linear regression on the MechaCar data, utilizing a two-sample t-test with competitor data should give us a good indication of how MechaCar stands up against their competition.

 ### Data Needed
 While we already have mpg data for MechaCar, we would need to retrieve corresponding data for the competition along with safety ratings for both Mecha and their competitors.